ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         “It has been a privilege to watch my children join the business one by one, over the past 25 years and I couldn’t be more proud.
 Their work ethic and dedication to growing the business made it a very easy decision in passing the company down to them and I’m looking forward to seeing them take ASL even further ”.

+        **Gareth joined the business in 2002 aged 18 and has worked his way to the top after being appointed Managing Director in 2019.**\

+        \

+        “It’s been a privilege to work with my father every day for 17 years!
+Many people can’t believe in all that time, we have never fallen out nor had a single argument.
+That’s just the respect we have for each other”.

+        My fondest memory with Graham was being taken to Hong Kong for my first business trip aged 22.
+We had 1 week there visiting exhibitions and meeting suppliers.
+It was a great trip and opened my eyes to how we could do a lot more international business.
+Since then we have developed strong partnerships in China and Eastern Europe.

+        We saw a record growth of 30% in 2020 and predicting further growth of 20% for 2021.
+Our plan for the next 5 years is to double the turnover to £10million by investing in more machinery and venturing into new markets.
+Whilst we appreciate such growth will come with challenges, we know with focus and hard work, it’s achievable”.

         **Sophie is the creative Marketing Executive who is proud to share her passion and ambition with her two brothers.**\

         \